Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-AZURE_PORTAL.md

 2. Resource group

 - works as a bag where we put all used, needed services for our app in 1 Resource group.
-(App Services, SQL databases,SQL server,Key Vault), Subscriptions <-- all of them must be in the same Resource group for particular applicatiopn
+(App Services, SQL databases,SQL server,Key Vault, Log Analytics workspace, App Service Plan) <-- all of them must be in the same Resource group for particular applicatiopn

 3. App Services